dladd/pyFormex/user/pyformex-user-meeting-4.rst

 Apologies
 ---------
+- Wesley

 Minutes of the previous meeting
 -------------------------------
+- No remarks

 Agenda and discussion
 ---------------------
 * pyFormex Developer Forum:

-  - Copyright of the Open Source Project
   - Demonstration of the new SuperShape transformation
   - Running pyFormex from a BuMPix Live Linux USB key
   - Setting keywords on example scripts